Musta-Pollo/zimolajan-privacy/itemee_terms.md

 Itemee allows collaborative organizations with multiple users.

-- If you **own** an organization, you are responsible for its content and members.
+- If you own an organization, you are responsible for its content and members.
-- If you are a **member**, you do not own the organization or its shared data.
+- If you are a member, you do not own the organization or its shared data.

 If your account is deleted:

 - Organizations you solely own may be deleted
 - You will be removed from organizations you do not own
 - Shared data may remain accessible to other members
 - Any personal identifiers associated with you may be removed or anonymized

----

 ## 6. Payments and Subscriptions